 Thus, the pertinent question is whether it is feasible to revise the rules so as to prevent FTC separation structures without raising policy, practical or administrative problems.
-As discussed in Part VII.A below, the proposed revisions to Reg. §1.901-2(f) appear to answer that question in the affirmative.
+As discussed in Part VII.A below, the proposed revisions to the section 1.901-2(f) regulations appear to answer that question in the affirmative.

-B. Duplicate Benefits FTC Arbitrage Transactions
+B. Duplicate Benefits FTC Arbitrage Transactions.